Columbia University in the City of New York

 Profile picture

-Essay by Ugo
+Essay by Rose

 Prompt: List the titles of the books, essays, poetry, short stories or plays you read outside of academic courses that you enjoyed most during secondary/high school.